 Mobile is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alabama.
 With a population of 192,904 people and 78 constituent neighborhoods, Mobile is the third largest community in Alabama.

-The overall education level of Mobile is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.20% of adults in Mobile have at least a bachelor's degree.
+The overall education level of Mobile is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.20% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Mobile in 2010 was $23,320, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $93,280 for a family of four.
 However, Mobile contains both very wealthy and poor people as well.